Philip Leverhulme Prize - 2024 coordinated bid prize

 Each year Oxford can submit a limited number of candidates to certain subject areas.

-For 2023, the University can submit up to 3 candidates to each of the subject areas.
-Due to the institutional cap, the MPLS divisional office is coordinating an internal selection process for the Biology subject area.
+For 2024, the University can submit up to 3 candidates to each of the subject areas.
+Due to the institutional cap, the MPLS divisional office is coordinating an internal selection process for the Earth Sciences and Physics subject areas.
+Please note, in line with guidance from the Leverhulme Trust, subject areas are intentionally broad and nominations will be considered irrespective of a nominee's departmental affiliation.

-Please note that when considering if your research is within the Leverhulme's Biology remit, the below two research areas are always excluded:
+Please also note that when considering if your research is within the Leverhulme's remit for Earth Sciences and Physics, the below two research areas are always excluded:

 - studies of disease, illness and disabilities in humans and animals